 Off Base Living

 The Dupont Community

-Dupont, the closest city to the base, is accessible without getting on the highway, and is rich with its own history, city council, and mayor.
-This quaint, mostly active and retired military, is a neighborhood rich in community.
+Dupont, the closest city to the base, is accessible without getting on the highway and is rich with its own history, city council, and mayor.
+This quaint city, housing mostly active and retired military, is a neighborhood rich in community.
 Dupont loves showing off its pride with its tree-lined streets, American flags and alley garages.
 The “downtown” boasts a locally run general store, pharmacy, library and a small variety of restaurants.
 Like to golf?
 Dupont is home to the Home Course Golf Course.
 This active community is connected by hiking trails, some even leading straight to the Puget Sound.
 You will see people running, biking, running, and more, rain or shine.